symbiote/silverstripe-ralph/docs/en/advanced-usage.md

 # How does it work?

-When you enable it this module `SilbinaryWolf\Ralph\Ralph::enable();`, it will automatically apply pull pre and post instrumentation code from `Ralph::preFunctionCall` and `Ralph::postFunctionCall`, these are then used to create a class that extends the original class but all instrumented functions are wrapped.
+When you enable it this module `Symbiote\Ralph\Ralph::enable();`, it will automatically apply pull pre and post instrumentation code from `Ralph::preFunctionCall` and `Ralph::postFunctionCall`, these are then used to create a class that extends the original class but all instrumented functions are wrapped.
 This new class is then run through `eval()` and loaded.
 (If you want to inspect the code, enable `dump_file`, load page, and check "src_generated")

 Once the new class is evaluated, the config of the Injector is updated on-the-fly so that any DataList objects created via the Injector will use Ralph's custom instrumented version.